-- USDA NRCS Snowtel Monitors - Once on the page, zoom in to Western Colorado to view snow totals and change data conditions in right-hand panel
+- USDA NRCS Snowtel Monitors: Once on the page, zoom in to Western Colorado to view snow totals and change data conditions

-- Park Reservoir - Grand Mesa Snow Water Equivalent Chart
+- Park Reservoir on the Grand Mesa: Snow Water Equivalent Chart

-- Mesa Lakes - Grand Mesa Snow Water Equivalent Chart
+- Mesa Lakes on the Grand Mesa: Snow Water Equivalent Chart

-- Columbine Pass - Uncompahgre Plateau Snow Water Equivalent Chart
+- Columbine Pass on the Uncompahgre Plateau: Snow Water Equivalent Chart

 - Gunnison River Basin Snow Water Equivalent Chart